José Giovanni: The writer and filmmaker

 José Giovanni wrote twenty-one novels and a volume of memoirs (Mes Grandes Gueules).
+He often drew his inspiration from personal experience or from real gangsters, such as Abel Danos in his 1960 film Classe tous risques, overlooking that they had been members of the French Gestapo.

 After having worked with Jacques Becker on the adaptation of The Break, Giovanni wrote thirty-three film scripts and directed fifteen movies.

 Revelation of a hidden past

-In January 1984, Joseph Damiani was declared "rehabilitated", which did not absolve him - there was no retrial - but restored his civil rights.
+In January 1984, Giovanni was declared "rehabilitated", which did not absolve him - there was no retrial - but restored his civil rights.

-During his lifetime José Giovanni never gave a clear explanation for his death sentence, though he took pride in being a former gangster and having been on death row.
+During his lifetime, Giovanni never gave a clear explanation for his death sentence, though he took pride in being a former gangster and having been on death row.
 However, he never mentioned that he had been convicted for Collaborationism with the Nazis or for extorting money from Jews during the Occupation.

-On 14 October 1993, two Swiss dailies, La Tribune de Genève and 24 Heures, revealed his past and that José Giovanni was in fact the same person as Joseph Damiani, the convicted fascist militant.
+On 14 October 1993, two Swiss dailies, La Tribune de Genève and 24 Heures, revealed his past and that Giovanni was in fact the same person as Joseph Damiani, the convicted fascist militant.
 At first Giovanni denied the accusations, claiming he had helped the Résistance and then insisting that he had been sentenced to death for a crime that had nothing to do with Collaborationism.
 He threatened to sue the press for slander but never did.
 Finally, he stated : "I've paid.
 I am entitled to forgiveness and oblivion".

-Last years
+Later life

-José Giovanni defended right-wing values, the family, law and order and tougher punishment but was a staunch opponent of the death penalty.
+Giovanni defended right-wing values, the family, law and order and tougher punishment but was a staunch opponent of the death penalty.
 However, he believed in personal vengeance: "Any man that snatches a child from its mother's arms deserves death".

+In his last years he spent time visiting prisons lecturing on crime and rehabilitation.
+His final film, Mon père, il m'a sauvé la vie, was autobiographical of his war years and places the responsibility for the murders with his uncle Ange Paul Santolini.

-In his last years he spent time visiting prisons.
-From 1968 on, he lived in the Swiss village of Marécottes, not far from Chamonix, and died from a brain haemorrhage on 24 April 2004 in Lausanne.
+From 1968 on, he lived in the Swiss village of Marécottes, not far from Chamonix.
+He became a naturalized Swiss citizen in 1986.
+He died from a brain haemorrhage on 24 April 2004 in Lausanne.

+Legacy

+In July 2013, nine years after his death, historian and publisher Franck Lhomeau published in the journal Temps Noir a summary of the various cases that led to Giovanni's convictions, as well as an interview with writer/filmmaker Bertrand Tavernier, who had been his longtime press agent.

+In 2024, writer and historian Gilles Antonowicz published José Giovanni, Story of a Redemption, which revisits Giovanni's criminal past and attempts to place the events in their historical context.